mimfgg/elite-prism-ctl/README.md

 installation
 --------

+this project depends on the following python library:

+    appindicator gtk pyudev webcolors yaml

+for example, on Ubuntu, you would have to install the following packages:

+    sudo apt-get install python-appindicator python-gtk2 python-pyudev python-webcolors python-yaml

+get the code:

     git clone https://github.com/mimfgg/elite-prism-ctl.git
     cd elite-prism-ctl

+by default, your user cannot write to the device of your soundcard because of restrictive permissions, we need to add this kernel rule:

     sudo cp xx-elite-prism.rules /etc/udev/rules.d/94-elite-prism.rules
     sudo restart udev

- unplug/replug your prism soundcard if it was already plugged in, then starts with:
+unplug/replug your prism soundcard if it was already plugged in, then starts as an indicator with:

     python ./elite-prism-ctl.py --as-indicator